pearigee/huckleberry/README.md

 If no method selectors return a truthy value than a "no method found" error is thrown.

-Let's look at a example:
+Let's look at an example:
 ```clojure
 (defm (fn [n] <n less-than: 18>)
       [is-under-18?]